crownstone/bluenet/docs/TRACKABLE_PARSER.md

 A [result code](./PROTOCOL.md#result-codes) packet is returned on this command.
 If result is not SUCCESS, no change has been made to the filter or the mesh.
+- `SUCCESS`: Chunk has been copied into the desired filter.
+- `INVALID_MESSAGE`: Chunk would overflow total size of the filter.
+Message dropped.
+- `WRONG_STATE`: Total size changed between upload commands.
+Filter deallocated.
+- `NO_SPACE`: Message dropped.

 *************************************************************************